vb-creator/TRtutor/Readme.md

 * **`talker_prompt.txt`**: details the Socratic instruction template used by the talker.
 * **`reasoner_prompt.txt`**: defines how to generate chain of thought and belief states from given info.

+## Data and Results

+The datasets used for finetuning, and the inference results and conversation simulations generated for LLM‑based evaluation can be found [here](https://drive.google.com/drive/folders/1sRF0oFmicJ-fBqd-GTC4I9vFAToHhZdG?usp=drive_link).